Going deeper — CIFAR, BatchNorm, ResNet

 Introduction

-Last time, we built a basic CNN for MNIST digit classification.
-The simplicity of MNIST allowed us to focus on the core CNN concepts without getting bogged down in complexity.
-Now, do you think it can fair well on more challenging datasets like CIFAR-10 or CIFAR-100?
-Probably not, but for the sake of learning and knowing, let's try it out.
+Last time we built a basic CNN for MNIST digit classification.
+MNIST's simplicity let us focus on the core CNN ideas without getting bogged down.
+Now — do you think the same architecture will fare well on more challenging datasets like CIFAR-10 or CIFAR-100?

-In case you missed it, here is the previous blog post where we built a basic CNN for MNIST.
-But the architecture is pretty simple: 2 convolutional blocks with 3x3 filters, ReLU activations, max pooling, and a fully connected layer, with dropout of 25%.
+In case you missed it, here's the previous plate where we built the basic CNN for MNIST.
+The architecture is pretty simple: 2 convolutional blocks with 3×3 filters, ReLU activations, max pooling, a fully-connected layer, and 25% dropout.

 Basic CNN for CIFAR-10

-For this task, we will only change the input channels from 1 to 3 (for RGB images) and adjust the fully connected layer input size to match CIFAR-10's spatial dimensions.
+For this task we only change the input channels from 1 to 3 (RGB) and adjust the fully-connected layer's input size to match CIFAR-10's spatial dimensions.

 ============================================================